Phoenix Area Service

 What does an AC compressor do?

-It pumps refrigerant and raises pressure so the system can move heat from inside the home to outside.
+The compressor pumps refrigerant through the AC system and raises refrigerant pressure so heat can move from inside your home to the outdoor coil.

 Does a humming compressor mean it is bad?

 Not always.
-A weak capacitor, contactor, low voltage, wiring issue, or locked compressor can all create humming symptoms.
+Humming can involve a weak capacitor, bad contactor, low voltage, wiring issue, hard-start problem, locked compressor, or another electrical fault.

 Is compressor replacement worth it?

-It depends on system age, warranty, refrigerant type, repair cost, and overall condition.
+It depends on system age, warranty, refrigerant type, repair cost, compressor availability, coil condition, repair history, and overall equipment condition.
 Older systems often need a replacement comparison.

 Licensed Local HVAC Service